Parallel Minimum Cost Flow in Near-Linear Work and Square Root Depth for Dense Instances: Introduction

-In the parallel setting, a parallel version of Goldberg's algorithm was given by Cao, Fineman, and Russell~\cite{CaoFR22} with $\tilde O(m\sqrt n)$ work and $n^{0.5+o(1)}$ depth.
-Later, a parallel version of~\cite{BernsteinNW25} was given by Ashvinkumar et al.~\cite{AshvinkumarBCGH24} with $m^{1+o(1)}$ work and $n^ {1+o(1)}$ depth.
+In the parallel setting, a parallel version of Goldberg's algorithm was given by Cao, Fineman, and Russell~\cite{CaoFR22} with $\tO{m\sqrt n}$ work and $n^{0.5+o(1)}$ depth.
+Later, a parallel version of~\cite{BernsteinNW25} was given by Ashvinkumar et al.~\cite{AshvinkumarBCGH24} with $m^{1+o(1)}$ work and $n^ {0.5+o(1)}$ depth.
 This was further improved by Fisher et al.~\cite{FHLRS25}, who provide an algorithm with $\tilde O(m)$ work and $n^{0.5+o(1)}$ depth.

 \paragraph{Reachability.} Two folklore algorithms for reachability are running a parallel breadth first search (BFS) or computing the transitive closure.
 The former has $O(m)$ work and $\tilde O(n)$ depth, and the latter has $\tilde O(n^\omega)$ work and $\tilde O(1)$ depth.
 Spencer~\cite{Spencer97} and Ullman and Yannakakis~\cite{UllmanY91} provide algorithms with parameterized work-depth trade-offs.
 However, for near-linear work, they do not improve on the $\tilde O(n)$ depth of parallel BFS.
 More recently, the breakthrough paper of Fineman~\cite{Fineman20} provides $\tilde O(m)$ work and $\tilde O(n^{2/3})$ depth.
-This paper uses a tool called \emph{hopsets} or \emph{shortcuts}.
+This paper uses a tool called \emph{shortcuts}.
 These are edges added to the graph that decrease the diameter of the graph, without impacting reachability.
 Building on these concepts, Liu, Jambulapati, and Sidford~\cite{LiuJS19} improved this to $\tilde O(m)$ work and $n^{0.5+o(1)}$ depth.
 For an overview of these results, also see \Cref{tab:reachability}.

 \paragraph{Distributed Min-Cost Flow.} Exact min-cost flow has also been studied in the related CONGEST model~\cite{ForsterGLPSY21,Vos23} and the (broadcast) congested clique~\cite{ForsterV22,ForsterV23}.
+The CONGEST model and (broadcast) congested clique are message passing models, where a network of processors is modeled as a graph.
+Problems are solved in synchronous rounds, in which the processors can perform (unlimited) local computation and exchange bounded-size messages with their neighbors.
+The complexity of a problem is measured by the number of rounds it requires.
+The difference between the CONGEST model and the congested clique lies in which communication network is used. \cite{Vos23} achieves $n^{1.5+o(1)}$ rounds for the min-cost flow problem in the CONGEST model, and \cite{ForsterV22} achieves $\tilde O(\sqrt n)$ rounds in the broadcast congested clique.

-However, in these models, each node has infinite computing capacities.
-This means that the total work is not taken into account and hence those results are orthogonal to the contributions of this paper.
+Since in both these models each node has infinite computing capacities, the total work is not taken into account and hence the results there are orthogonal to the contributions of this paper.